MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMAlertSubscription.md

 PS XYZ:\> Get-CMAlertSubscription
 ```

-This command displays all System Center Configuration Manager alert subscriptions.
+This command displays all Configuration Manager alert subscriptions.

 ### Example 2: Display alert subscriptions by ID by using wildcard characters
 ```
 PS XYZ:\> Get-CMAlertSubscription -Id 16777*
 ```

-This command displays all System Center Configuration Manager alert subscriptions that have an ID that starts with the number 16777.
+This command displays all Configuration Manager alert subscriptions that have an ID that starts with the number 16777.

 ### Example 3: Display an alert subscription by name
 ```
 PS XYZ:\> Get-CMAlertSubscription -Name "Subscription01"
 ```

-This command displays the System Center Configuration Manager alert subscription named Subscription01.
+This command displays the Configuration Manager alert subscription named Subscription01.

 ## PARAMETERS